hi-rustin/cargo/src/doc/src/reference/build-scripts.md

 Just before a package is built, Cargo will compile a build script into an executable (if it has not already been built).
 It will then run the script, which may perform any number of tasks.
-The script may communicate with Cargo by printing specially formatted commands prefixed with `cargo:` to stdout.
+The script may communicate with Cargo by printing specially formatted commands prefixed with `cargo::` to stdout.

 The build script will be rebuilt if any of its source files or dependencies change.